Spatial correlations in SIS processes on random regular graphs: Dependence of nearest-neighbor correlation on network topology

 \section{Dependence of nearest-neighbor correlation on network topology}

-{ We now further motivate the development of bespoke corrections to mean-field theory for the RRG by using numerical simulations to highlight significant variations in $F_{II}^{(1)}$, and hence global infection dynamics, with the underlying topology of regular networks.
-In order to do this,} we investigate the effects of rewiring the regular lattice in two and three dimensions by randomly exchanging edges on the network with probability $p$, inspired by the methodology of Watts and Strogatz~\cite{watts1998collective}.
-Here, we construct networks that preserve the degree of nodes, but become increasingly random in structure, in the sense that the probability of two adjacent nodes being connected by an edge decreases as $p$ increases.
-The edge swapping algorithm we use is a modification of an algorithm from Wang et al.~\cite{wang2007optimal} and can be summarized as follows: \begin{itemize}
+We now further motivate the development of bespoke corrections to mean-field theory for the RRG by using numerical simulations to highlight significant variations in $F_{II}^{(1)}$, and hence global infection dynamics, with the underlying topology of regular networks (i.e., networks with a fixed node degree $k_0$).
+To do this, we investigate the effects of rewiring by taking initially two- and three-dimensional regular lattices, which possess a clear spatial embedding and strict local neighborhoods, and randomly exchange their edges with probability $p$.
+This approach, inspired by the methodology of Watts and Strogatz~\cite{watts1998collective}, constructs networks that preserve the fixed node degree but become increasingly random, progressively destroying the original spatial structure as the probability of two spatially adjacent nodes remaining connected decreases with $p$.
+The edge swapping algorithm we use is a modification of an algorithm from Wang et al.~\cite{wang2007optimal} and is presented in Appendix A. It yields randomized network structures that converge to the RRG as $p$ becomes ${\cal O}(1)$.

-\item Consider a network $G(V, E)$ representing a regular lattice, where $E$ and $V$ are the edge and node sets.

-\item Sample edges from $E$ randomly without replacement to create a list of all edges in $E$ in random order, say $L=(e_1, e_2,\dots,e_{|E|})$.